 This Interim Bylaw must be incorporated in the ICANN Bylaws as part of Work Stream 1, prior to the IANA Stewardship Transition.
 This Interim Bylaw has been proposed to address concerns that, post-transition, an absence of incentives may lead to the ICANN Board dismissing the CCWG-Accountability’s proposed Work Stream 2 recommendations.
 However, in a letter dated 13 November 2015, the ICANN Board confirmed its intent to work with the ICANN community and to provide adequate support for work on these issues.

-Enshrining the commitment to Work Stream 2 as an Interim (Transition) Bylaw provides stronger guarantees compared to an approach that would rely on a Board resolution.
+Enshrining the commitment to Work Stream 2 as an Interim (transitional) Bylaw provides stronger guarantees compared to an approach that would rely on a Board resolution.
 A Board resolution could indeed be changed by the Board itself at any time, and the composition of the Board changes over time.
-Also, enshrining the process and conditions within a Bylaw (even if it is a transitional provision) triggers the ability for IRP challenge if the CCWG Accountability or the Board did not comply with the process or conditions described in the Bylaw.
+Also, enshrining the process and conditions within a Bylaw (even if it is a transitional provision) triggers the ability for IRP challenge if the CCWG-Accountability or the Board did not comply with the process or conditions described in the Bylaw.

 The language of this Interim Bylaw provision should provide that the CCWG Work Stream 2 recommendations, when supported by full consensus or consensus as described in the CCWG-Accountability Charter, and endorsed by the Chartering Organizations, be considered in a similar status to Work Stream 1 recommendations.
 The ICANN Board’s actions or inaction would be subject to challenge through enhanced Request for Reconsideration and Independent Review Processes.